Lommix/godot.nvim/README.md

 # Features
 Godot debugging tool for nvim.
 Run your application in debug, break on error or cursor.
 Step, read and continue.

-If you love godot, but require vim to stay sane, this if my offering to you.
+If you love godot, but require vim to stay sane, this is my offering to you.

 Works with godot 3 and 4.

 # Plans
 - pre-build configs for treesitter, lsp and external-editor shell scripts
 - luasnips for gdscript.
-- mono support
+- c# support

 # Installation